A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: Join Processing

-In order to be wco-compliant, the algorithm must always be able to efficiently compute $M_{\{v\}}$, i.e., all solutions $\mu$ with $\dom{\mu} = \{v\}$, such that $\mu(B_v)(G) \neq \emptyset$.
-For instance, to compute $M_{\{\var{a}\}}$ in the running example, we need to efficiently intersect all nodes with an outgoing \texttt{s:b} edge and an incoming \texttt{s:r} edge.
+To be wco-compliant, the algorithm must always be able to efficiently compute $M_{\{v\}}$, i.e., solutions $\mu$ with $\dom{\mu} = \{v\}$, such that $\mu(B_v)(G) \neq \emptyset$.
+To compute $M_{\{\var{a}\}}$ in the running example, we need to efficiently intersect all nodes with an outgoing \texttt{s:b} edge and an incoming \texttt{s:r} edge.
 This is typically addressed by being able to read the results of a triple pattern, in sorted order, for any variable, which enables efficient intersection by allowing to seek ahead to the maximum current value of all triple patterns involving a given variable.
-Jena-LTJ~\cite{HRRSiswc19}, which implements an LTJ-style join algorithm for SPARQL, enables this by maintaining all six index permutations over triples.
+Jena-LTJ~\cite{HRRSiswc19}, which implements an LTJ-style join algorithm for SPARQL, enables this by maintaining all six index permutations over triples, while Ring~\cite{ArroyueloHNRRS21} requires only one permutation.
+Wco algorithms often outperform traditional join algorithms for complex BGPs~\cite{abs-1811-10955,HRRSiswc19}.